dssushruth2000/Eco-Chop/readme.md

 ## 🛠 How It Was Built

-EchoChop was built using the Godot Engine with XR support for Oculus Quest 2.
+Eco-Chop was built using the Godot Engine with XR support for Oculus Quest 2.
 Key highlights:

 - **Scene-Based Architecture:** Each tree and UI element is a modular scene.
 - **Motion-Based Movement:** Player locomotion is triggered by natural hand swinging and joystick control.